 Dental Implant Surgery

 Dental implant surgery is an oral and maxillofacial surgery procedure that we perform in the comfort of our office in Houston, Texas.
-Prior to surgery, you will have a consultation appointment with Dr. Alfi or Dr. Hassan.
+Prior to surgery, you will have a consultation appointment with Dr. Alfi, Dr. Hassan, or Dr. Carillo.
 We will take 3D scans of your mouth and create a virtual guide for the implant surgery.
 Our office is equipped with state-of-the-art technology that creates surgical guides for precise dental implant placement.
 At this appointment, we will help you select the type of anesthesia you would like for your comfort.
 Most patients undergo IV sedation for dental implant placement.

 During surgery, your oral surgeon will make an incision in the gum tissue and place the implant post.
 We may place a temporary crown to wear while you heal.
 Sutures are placed as needed and you will rest until we feel you are ready to go home.
 When undergoing IV sedation, you must arrange for an adult to drive you home afterwards.

 Over the next few months, the implant post will integrate with the jaw bone in a process known as osseointegration.
 Once fully healed, you will return for a second procedure to attach the abutment if this was not done during the first surgery.
 Finally, your restorative dentist will create and place your final crown.